youroldmangaming/DOX/docs/gluster.md

 # Managing a Raspberry Pi Distibuted File Share using Gluster

+A. What is GlusterFS?

+GlusterFS, or Gluster File System, is an open-source distributed file system designed to provide scalable and high-performance storage for diverse workloads.
+It is a part of the Red Hat Storage product family and is commonly used in cloud environments, virtualized environments, and other scenarios where a distributed file system is needed.

+Key features of GlusterFS include:

+Distributed Architecture: GlusterFS distributes data across multiple nodes in a cluster, allowing for easy scalability.
+This means that as the storage needs increase, additional nodes can be added to the cluster.
+2. Scalability: It scales horizontally by adding more storage servers to the cluster.
+The file system grows as the number of nodes increases.

+3. Flexibility: GlusterFS is flexible in terms of deployment.
+It can be used on commodity hardware and supports a variety of storage types, including traditional hard drives, SSDs, and more.

+4. Redundancy and Fault Tolerance: It provides options for data replication, ensuring that data is duplicated across multiple nodes for fault tolerance.
+This helps in maintaining data integrity and availability even if some nodes fail.

+5. High Performance: GlusterFS is designed to offer good performance for a wide range of applications.
+It uses a stackable translator framework to allow various features like caching, striping, and more.

+6. Global Namespace: It presents a unified global namespace, making it appear as a single, coherent file system to users and applications, regardless of the underlying physical storage locations.

+7. Ease of Management: GlusterFS comes with management tools that simplify the administration of the distributed file system.

+One notable aspect is that GlusterFS is a user-space file system, meaning it operates outside the Linux kernel.
+It uses a user-space daemon, typically called “glusterd,” to manage the storage nodes and provide a unified view of the distributed file system.

 ### 1. Check Cluster Availability in Preparation for Installation
 Checks the availability of slurm defined nodes.
 This is needed as a first step as orchestration of tasks become very tiresome as the cluster increases in nodes.